SamBurt/Hearts/README.md

 until finished
 ```

-End with an example of getting some data out of the system or using it for a little demo
+End with an example of getting some data out of the system or using it for a little demos

 ## Running the tests